sulaihasubi/tokenization-spaCy/README.md

 ========================
 [![Built with spaCy](https://img.shields.io/badge/made%20with%20❤%20and-spaCy-09a3d5.svg)](https://spacy.io)

-"[spaCy](https://github.com/explosion/spaCy) is a library for advanced Natural Language Processing in Python and Cython.
-It's built on the very latest research, and was designed from day one to be used in real products"
+[spaCy](https://github.com/explosion/spaCy) is a library for advanced Natural Language Processing in Python and Cython.
+It's built on the very latest research, and was designed from day one to be used in real products.
+(Source: [spaCy](https://github.com/explosion/spaCy))

 Introduction
 ------------